SoftWriters/RestaurantReviews/README.md

 * Toughen up the TestInitialize method of the repository data integration tests
 * Add CORS restricitons perhaps to the controllers
 * Add user authenitcation and authorization to the controller actions
-* Add a base test class to factor duplicated behavior

 ## Tools